rahildoshi97/materforge/paper/paper.md

 ![MaterForge's six property definition methods with corresponding YAML examples and automatically generated validation plots.\label{fig:input_methods}](figures/input_methods.png)

-- **Universal Material Support**: The framework is designed with an extensible architecture to support any material type.
+- **Extensible Material Support**: The framework is designed with an extensible architecture to support any material type.
   It is currently implemented and thoroughly tested for pure metals and alloys through its unified interface, with a modular design that allows for straightforward extension to other material classes such as ceramics, polymers or composites.